zchee/neovim-wiki/Introduction.md

 ## Solution

-Neovim is a project that seeks to aggressively refactor vim source code in order to achieve the following goals:
+Neovim is a project that seeks to aggressively refactor Vim source code in order to achieve the following goals:

 - Simplify maintenance to improve the speed that bug fixes and features get